orbitdb/field-manual/00_Introduction/02_What_can_I_use_it_for.md

 ## What can I use OrbitDB for?

-We believe that in our distributed future, any application that can be built using traditional models can be buiilt with a peer-to-peer architecture.
-If you disagree, view this as a challenge - it will require a lot of
+We want to believe that any application that can be built using traditional models can be buiilt with a peer-to-peer architecture.
+Perhaps view this as a challenge.

 OrbitDB excels in flexibly building complex distributed appplications.